-Now, given all the Roman history in the area, with cities like Lyon, Valence and Vienne right next door, you may be surprised to know that Romans-sur-Isère has nothing to do with Julius Caesar’s army.
+Now, given all the Roman history in the area, with Roman cities like Lyon, Valence and Vienne right next door, you may be surprised to know that Romans-sur-Isère has nothing to do with Julius Caesar’s army.

-It was actually established over 900 years after the Romans left France, as a religious town by Barnard, the Archbishop of Vienne in 838 AD.
+The town was actually established over 900 years after the Romans left France, as a religious town by Barnard, the Archbishop of Vienne in 838 AD.

 A commune in the Drôme department in southeastern France, the town is located on the banks of the Isère river.
 (This should not to be confused with the Isère department which is right next door!)